Learn the Physics of Hand-to-Hand Combat

 In striking aspects of martial arts, momentum plays a mixture of roles.
 An effective technique is usually going to be very quick and strong, and as such, you need to generate the maximum velocity allowable by time and space.

-In order to find the momentum of a strike at the point of contact between two bodies of mass, assuming that the collision is inelastic, use the equation: M1V1=(M1M2)V’.
+To find the momentum of a strike at the point of contact between two bodies of mass, assuming that the collision is inelastic, use the equation: M1V1=(M1M2)V’.
 In this equation M1 is the mass of the arm or leg of the attacker, V1 is the velocity of the fist or foot at the moment of contact; M2 is the mass of the target, and V’ is the velocity of the fist or foot of the attacker just after the collision takes place.
 This equation, M1V1=(M1M2)V’, is called the Law of Conservation of Momentum.
 This law states that the total momentum in a closed, isolated system does not change.

-Energy
+Energy in Combat

 Energy also plays an important role in the physics of mortal combat.
 The more energy your technique possesses the more damage it can do.

 Energy can be calculated by using the equation: KE= 1/2mv^2, where m is mass and v is velocity.
 The kinetic energy is proportional to the mass of the object and is also proportional to the velocity squared.
 Using this equation we see that if you double your speed, you quadruple your kinetic energy, while if you double your mass (of the arm), you only double your kinetic energy.
 So by knowing this if you want to create more energy in your punch or kick increase your velocity and not your mass.
 In other words, rather than working out for months to gain bigger thighs, develop the speed at which a kick is delivered.
-Work on it slowly until your brain develops a template of your physiology at various timelines in the technique then speeding up the technique until it becomes a blur.
+Work on it slowly until your brain develops a template of your physiology at various timelines in the technique then speed up the technique until it becomes a blur.

-Which to Pick?
+Which Martial Art to Pick?

 Application of Jiu-Jitsu